Redocly/redocly-cli/docs/rules/spec-strict-refs.md

 ## API design principles

-This rule is for spec correctness.
+This rule ensures adherence to OpenAPI specification standards.

 Allows to use the `$ref` keyword exclusively for references to elements that may be inside the component section.